 What does home insurance cost?

-But when it comes to buildings insurance, the premium is mainly related to your home's rebuild value, and whether you live in an area prone to flooding.
-Again, this is the insurer taking a view on how likely you are to make a claim - and what it will cost it if you do.
+But when it comes to buildings insurance, the premium is mainly related to your home's rebuild value, including whether you live in an area prone to flooding.
+Again, this is the insurer taking a view on how likely you are to make a claim and what it will cost it if you do.